MaurizioSicorello/MVPAemoDys_Analyses/README.md

 'AffDysPattern_reliability' was used to calculate internal consistency, as reported in the methods section

 MCMC results of stan models were too large and led to error messages on upload.
-If you want to reproduce our exact Bayes factors, please send a message to mauriziosicorello@gmail.com and/or twitter/researchgate.
+If you want to reproduce our exact Bayes factors, please send a message to mauriziosicorello@gmail.com and/or via twitter/researchgate.

 Paths are set relative to script location, but this might only work on windows machines.
 If it doesn't work, check the "setwd()" commands, especially the path separator ("/" or "\")